teoremma/pgen-rs/README.md

 ## How you can help

+As this work was done for a class project, we may not continue it afterwards.
+However, PRs or issues are welcome.
+We're interested in doing work that is useful to the community, so we'd be happy to collaborate or transfer ownership.

-If you are interested in this tool and find it limiting in some way, you should [file an issue](https://github.com/teoremma/pgen-rs/issues) describing the feature(s) you want it to have.
+If you are interested in this tool and find it limiting in some way, you can [file an issue](https://github.com/teoremma/pgen-rs/issues) describing the feature(s) you want it to have.